scfurl/henipipe/README.md

 ##Acknowledgements

-Written by Scott Furlan with code inspiration from Andrew Hill's cellwrapper; Henipipe uses a custom python script sam2bed2.py which takes code from a fantastic sam reader "simplesam" - https://github.com/mdshw5/simplesam
+Written by Scott Furlan with code inspiration from Andrew Hill's cellwrapper; Henipipe includes a python script sam2bed2.py which takes code from a fantastic sam reader "simplesam" - https://github.com/mdshw5/simplesam